cristinagf/ai_ml_study_resources/dnn_pytorch/module4/README.md

      - p is now a hyperparameter.
 If too low, we risk overfitting.
 Too large, risks underfitting.
      - In general, dropout is applied after the non-linear activation function.
 However, when using ReLUs, dropout is applied before the activation for computational efficiency (e.g., when using nn.Sequential).

+  4. Dropout: Overfitting
-  4. Initialization
+  5. Initialization

      - Erroneous evolvement of DNNs may be related to weight initialization for training.
      - Depending on the activation function techniques such as: normalized weights, Xavier, He help avoiding vanishing or exploding gradients

+  6. Initialization: Xavier
+  7. Initialization: He
-  5. Gradient descent with Momentum
+  8. Gradient descent with Momentum
-  6. Batch Normalization
+  9. Batch Normalization

 ## Relevant